Corporate Taxation in Denmark in 2026: Rates for ApS, Sole Proprietorship, Filial and Others

 Corporate Tax Return Filing

-after fiscal year end (September 1 for calendar year companies)
+Filing deadline: 6 months after fiscal year end (September 1 for calendar year companies)

-Electronic filing required through E-tax for companies (TastSelv Erhverv Selskabsskat)
+Filing method: E-tax for companies (TastSelv Erhverv Selskabsskat)

-Tax returns must be submitted digitally.
-Paper filing is not accepted for corporate taxes in Denmark.
+Paper filing not accepted for corporate taxes

 Tax Payment Schedule

-Corporate income tax is paid in two installments during the year, with final settlement after filing:
+Corporate income tax is paid in two installments during the year, with final settlement after filing.
+Any underpayment or overpayment is reconciled after return submission.
+Interest applies to late payments.

-50% of estimated annual tax
+First payment: March 20 — 50% of estimated annual tax

-Remaining 50% of estimated tax
+Second payment: November 20 — remaining 50% of estimated tax

 Additional Requirements